openid/eKYC-IDA/openid-ida-verified-claims.md

     * `assurance_classification`: Optional.
 String reflecting how the `evidence` has been classified or measured as required by the `trust_framework`.
     * `evidence_ref`: Optional.
 JSON array of the evidence being referred to.
 When present this array shall have at least one member.
       * `check_id`: Required.
 Identifier referring to the `check_id` key used in the `check_details` element of members of the `evidence` array.
 The claim provider shall ensure that `check_id` is present in the `check_details` when `evidence_ref` element is used.
       * `evidence_metadata`: Optional.
-Object indicating any meta data about the `evidence` that is required by the `assurance_process` in order to demonstrate compliance with the `trust_framework`.
+Object indicating any metadata about the `evidence` that is required by the `assurance_process` in order to demonstrate compliance with the `trust_framework`.
 It has the following sub-elements:
         * `evidence_classification`: Optional.
 String indicating how the process demonstrated by the `check_details` for the `evidence` is classified by the `assurance_process` in order to demonstrate compliance with the `trust_framework`.

 * `time`: Optional.
 Time stamp in ISO 8601 [@!ISO8601] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date and time when the identity verification process took place.
 This time might deviate from (a potentially also present) `document/time` element since the latter represents the time when a certain evidence was checked whereas this element represents the time when the process was completed.
 Moreover, the overall verification process and evidence verification can be conducted by different parties (see `document/verifier`).
 Presence of this element might be required for certain trust frameworks.